ome/infrastructure/ansible/README.md

 Roles are "the Ansible way of bundling automation content and making it reusable."
-To keep playbooks as simple as possible, logic is refactored out into roles, maintaining in individual repositories and versioned separately.
+To keep playbooks as simple as possible, logic is refactored out into roles, maintained in individual repositories and versioned separately.
 A list of most of the roles can be found in [ansible/requirements.yml](https://github.com/openmicroscopy/infrastructure/blob/master/ansible/requirements.yml).